dekuNukem/PicoRC/osborne1.md

 -------

 I'm using a new-to-me and untested Osborne 1 in this guide, excuse the dust!

-The adaptor should also work with the early version as well, although you'll need to take the whole innards out.

 * Put it on a soft towel, unlatch and unplug the keyboard.